Dh2013/zero_day/0x03-git/README.md

-And important part: Make sure your commit and push your code to Github - otherwise the Checker will always fail.
+goodcode And important part: Make sure your commit and push your code to Github - otherwise the Checker will always fail.